Ghantoos7/Data-sets/README.md

 # Data Sets

-the follwing repository contains 23 data each with its own description, scenarios, and ways to start off. the data sets were obtained from various industries that includes:
+the follwing repository contains 23 data sets each with its own description, scenarios, and ways to start off. the data sets were obtained from various industries that includes:

 -  Health
 -  Entertainment